It’s hot outside, so let’s to talk about basil pesto! Have you made it yet? Pesto is one of my absolute favorite

-Basil leaves: Pesto is the perfect use for your summer garden basil surplus (grown-up Kate will have a garden someday).
-If you don’t have a garden yet, my favorite sources for affordable fresh basil in large quantities is the farmers’ market, Trader Joe’s, or those little basil plants (“living basil” or potted) from grocery stores.
+Pesto is the perfect use for your summer garden basil surplus.
+Don’t have a garden?
+My favorite sources for affordable fresh basil are the farmers’ market, Trader Joe’s, or those little basil plants (“living basil” or potted) from grocery stores.

-Keep in mind that Kenji says you can use frozen basil leaves.
-If you ever have basil leaves going bad—rinse, dry, and put them in a freezer bag for future pesto!
+Kenji from Serious Eats says you can use frozen basil leaves.
+If you ever have extra basil leaves—rinse, dry, and put them in a freezer bag for future pesto!

 On the downside, pine nuts are prohibitively expensive.
 I save money by using raw almonds, walnuts, pecans or pepitas instead.
 Almonds are the most neutral option, so I used them for the pesto you see here.
 They’re all delicious in their own way, though.

 Parmesan is salty and creamy, and tones down the anise flavor of the basil.
 You can use Pecorino Romano for a more prominent cheesy flavor.
 Technically, Parmesans usually are not vegetarian (they contain animal rennet), but Whole Foods and BelGioioso offer vegetarian varieties.

 If you’re vegan or dairy free, you can use a smaller amount of nutritional yeast instead.
 Sometimes, if I’m in the mood for extra-bold pesto, I just leave it out altogether or sprinkle vegan Parmesan cheese on my finished dish, to taste.

 Garlic is a traditional component that livens up the pesto with aromatics and makes it taste a whole lot more interesting.
 Don’t skip it.

-Lemon juice: I always add a bit of lemon juice to my pesto to brighten up the flavor without adding more salt.
-I think you’ll like it!
+I always add a bit of lemon juice to my pesto to brighten up the flavor without adding more salt.
+It’s optional, but I think you’ll like it!

 Salt amps up all the other flavors and reduces the bitterness of the basil.